ZecHub/zechub/README.md

 ### Contribute

-If you want to contribute to ZecHub, we would love to have you.
-Just make sure you follow our [contributing guide](/CONTRIBUTING.md).
+If you want to contribute, follow our [contributing guide](/CONTRIBUTING.md).

 ---